WTFAcademy/WTF-Ethers/en/ET01_Metamask/readme.md

-# Ethers Quick Start Toolbox: ET01.
+# WTF Ethers Toolbox: ET01.
 Connecting to Metamask

 I've been relearning `ethers.js` recently, refreshing my knowledge of the details and writing a guide called `WTF Ethers Quickstart` for beginners to use.